flano-yuki/t2q2t/README.md

 t2q2t uses "t2q2t" as the ALPN identifier.
 It is not intended to communicate with other QUIC implementations.

 TODO
-- Versioning
-- Use QUIC stream multiplex
 - Improve error handling
+- Improve connection management
+- (Output connection statistics)
 - Many other improvements